wso2/docs-mi/en/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service.md

 In this tutorial, when a client sends a request for a medical appointment, the Micro Integrator performs several service calls to multiple back-end services to construct a response that includes all the necessary details.
 The **Call** mediator allows you to specify all service invocations one after the other within a single sequence.

-You will also use the **PayloadFactory** mediator to take the response from one back-end service and transform it into the format that is accepted by another back-end service.
+You will also use the **PayloadFactory** mediator to take the response from one back-end service and transform it into the format accepted by another back-end service.

 ### Concepts and artifacts used